brains-and-beards/react-native-animated-code-input/README.md

-# Animated Number Input
+# Animated Code Input

-A React Native component for animated code input for iOS, Android and React Native Web.
+## Description

+An animated code input component for React Native.
+Support for iOS, Android and React Native Web.
+This is a fully customizable component that allows the developer to write custom styles for the cursor, a single cell, and input focus.
+The module is also able to handle autofill after receiving a SMS message.

+**Support: RN >=0.59.0**

 ## Demo